sifive/duhportinf/README.md

 ## Run

-This package includes two stand-alone command line programs for elaborating a component of design object desribed in a [duh-document](FIXME).
+This package includes two stand-alone command line programs for elaborating a component or design object desribed in a [duh-document][ddoc].

 ### duh-portinf